Machining Navi - An Overview

 Machining Navi M-i

 Vibration is measured by built-in sensors and automatically shifts revolution to the ideal speed to avoid chatter.
-The result is optimized cutting at the machine’s highest performance limits.
+The result is optimised cutting at the machine’s highest performance limits.
 The function also helps improve the ability to test new materials and cutting tools.

 Machining Navi T-g